NShumway/open-with/PRD-overview.md

 #### open

 1. Validate file exists at provided path
-2. Generate temp path: `os.TempDir() + original_filename`
-3. Move file from Downloads to temp directory
-4. Set file permissions to 0444 (read-only)
-5. Query system default app for file type
+2. Query system default app for file type
-6. If no default app: return error with `no_default_app` code
+3. If no default app: return error with `no_default_app` code
-7. Open file with default app
+4. Open file with default app directly from Downloads
-8. Return success/failure
+5. Return success/failure

 ---